 Days Passed (2018)

-This series was created during a period in my life when I was taken over by an increasingly intense anxiety –unbearable but still changing in character.
-In order to take control of the situation and to make sure that the feeling was not a constant state, I began to visualize the experience in drawings.
+This series was created during a period in the artist's life when she was taken over by an increasingly intense anxiety –unbearable but still changing in character.
+In order to take control of the situation and to make sure that the feeling was not a constant state, she began to visualize the experience in drawings.
 One drawing a day, where the variations in brightness and character corresponded to the varying intensity of anxiety during the day.

 JAG HAR FALLIT EN TID NU